NickRoss/2025-Data-24100/class_notes/15_testing_part_2.md

 # Pytest

 - We will continue our discussion of testing by going into the details of how to implement testing inside our system.
 There are a number of things that we will need to do to get this complete, each will be highlighted below.
-  - `requirements.txt` update
   - file structure
   - `makefile` update
   - `test/test.py` file

 ## Requirements.txt

-- We will need to add two packages to get our testing to work: `pytest` and `pytest-cov`.
+- We will need to add three packages to get our testing to work: `pytest`, `pytest-cov`, and `pytest-order`.
+- `pytest` is the core testing framework.
-- The second of these handles the coverage calculations that we are interested in seeing.
+- `pytest-cov` handles the coverage calculations that we are interested in seeing.
+- `pytest-order` allows us to control the execution order of tests (needed for sequential tests).
-- As per usual, to get these I went into `interactive` mode and ran `uv pip install` followed by `uv pip freeze` to identify the package.
+- As per usual, to get these I went into `interactive` mode and ran `uv add <package-name>` to add each package.

 ```
 pytest==8.3.4
 pytest-cov==6.0.0
+pytest-order==1.2.1
 ```

 ## File structure